 Pay close attention to your Detractors, even if they don’t have a significant effect on your MRR at that particular moment.
 It only takes a small amount of negative publicity to hurt your brand, slowing customer acquisition and hurting your business growth.
 Try these 5 effective techniques to help you turn Detractors into Promoters.

-Many businesses make the mistake of viewing Promoters only as loyal customers — people that are unlikely to cancel their subscriptions and remain customers for years into the future.
+Many businesses make the mistake of viewing Promoters only as loyal customers — people that are unlikely to cancel their subscriptions and stay customers for years into the future.

 The reality is that Promoters aren’t only loyal — they can also be a valuable source of customer referrals that help your business build its monthly recurring revenue without much advertising, promotion or other marketing.